 2016 Official Community Plan

 Download PDFs of the 2016 Official Community Plan documents below.
-These planning documents took effect on September 21, 2016.
-If you have questions regarding the Official Community Plan please contact the Planning… Full story
+The Land Use Bylaw, Subdivision Bylaw and Municipal Planning Strategy took effect on September 21, 2016.
+If you have questions regarding the… Full story

 A subdivision is the division of any area of land into two or more parcels, and can include a resubdivision and/or a consolidation of two or more parcels.
 Subdivisions are… Full story